devNoiseConsulting/myGeoBeerMap/README.md

 Script to add in the creation of the map website.

-* npm run refresh
- * Get the latest version of the geoBeer repository.
+- `npm run refresh` - Get the latest version of the geoBeer repository.
-* npm run breweries
- * Script to build a customized list of breweries.
+- `npm run breweries` - Script to build a customized list of breweries.
-* npm run build
- * Will run the breweries script and the gulp build to create the updated website.
+- `npm run build` - Will run the breweries script and the gulp build to create the updated website.
-* npm run fullbuild
- * Runs the refresh, breweries and gulp build.
+- `npm run fullbuild` - Runs the refresh, breweries and gulp build.
-* npm run start
- * Will start the live-server so you can test the map before deployment.
+- `npm run start` - Will start the live-server so you can test the map before deployment.